Best Practices for Writing Global-Ready Content for Localization

-Even if the benefits of localization are well known in an increasingly globalized world, the process of translation management can be laborious, and often the process of translating content into multiple languages still costs too much and takes too long.
+Even if the benefits of localization may be obvious in an increasingly globalized world, the process of translation management can be quite tedious, and often the process of translating content into multiple languages still costs too much and takes too long.

 Yet, by applying a few simple tips you can avoid common pitfalls when writing content for localization.
 Not only will it reduce your localization costs, but it also means a shorter time to market, improved translation quality, and accelerated revenue streams.

 If you want to maintain a future-proof localization workflow that sustainably reduces costs and the margin for error, your copywriters and content creators will need to adjust their writing style.

 To write easily localized content, you may think that you need to oversimplify your message, but, in a more positive sense, it’s about removing colorful or colloquial language from your English source text.
 Taking out anything ambiguous or unnecessary.
 After all, English will very likely be the mothership content you’re working with, so for many, it'll make sense to start their efforts there.